josephsenior/Grinta-Agent/evaluation/benchmarks/the_agent_company/README.md

 To speed up evaluation, you can use `start-percentile` and `end-percentile` to split the tasks for higher parallelism, provided concurrent runs are **targeting different servers**.

 Note: the script will automatically skip a task if it encounters an error.
-This usually happens when the OpenHands runtime dies due to some unexpected errors.
+This usually happens when the Forge runtime dies due to some unexpected errors.
 This means even if the script finishes, it might not have evaluated all tasks.
 You can manually resume the evaluation by running the script again.